 My family enjoyed this slow cooker tea loaf cake with cranberry and ginger as an after-school and work snack, and it disappeared quickly!
 I’ll be making it again during the festive season for sure.

-For more tea loaf recipes, how about:
+For more fruit cake recipes to try, how about:

 - Barmbrack cake from Eats Amazing

 - Chai tea bread from Lancashire Food

 - Slow cooker tea loaf (traditional version) from me